Skip to main content

 A single user key can provide access to multiple language models across services like OpenAI, Anthropic, Gemini, Azure, AWS Bedrock, or custom LLM deployments.

-In Vocareum Notebook labs, users can click the AI icon in the left-side lab menu to access their key, view the available AI models, and track their budget spend.
+In Vocareum Notebook labs, users can click the AI icon in the left-side lab menu to access their key and corresponding API base URL, view the available AI models, and track their budget spend.

 OPENAI_API_KEY